vishvAsa/kalpAntaram/kANe/v1p1/38_kAtyAyana.md

 507

 assigned to different authors viz. to Nārada (first two occur in printed Nārada 12.
-5-6 ), Byhaspati, Kāt. and Vyāsa ( No. 83 my collection of Kāt. ) is ascribed to both Bỉ, and Kāt. in Vyavahāra mītrkā p.
+5-6 ), Byhaspati, Kāt. and Vyāsa ( No. 83 my collection of Kāt. ) is ascribed to both Bṛ, and Kāt. in Vyavahāra mītrkā p.
 281 (it is Kautilya I. 19.
 32 ); No. 141 (Pratijñādosa ) is ascribed to both Bộ. and Kāt. by Kalpa taru ( Vy.) p.
 61, Vya.
 Mātrkā p.
 291, but Aparārka (p.
 610 ) and Smộ. c.
 (Vya. p.
-40 ) ascribe to Bỉ. alone and it occurs in Visvarūpa on Yāj.
+40 ) ascribe to Bṛ. alone and it occurs in Visvarūpa on Yāj.
 II.
 6 (without name).
-The Prthvi candra ascribes it to both Bỉ, and Kāt. (on Vya. p.
+The Prthvi candra ascribes it to both Bṛ, and Kāt. (on Vya. p.
 47, a digest of about last quarter of the 15th century A. D.); Kāt.
 No. 152 (sūhagasteya ' &c. ) is ascribed to both Br. and Kāt. by Přthvicandra ( Vy. p.
 55 ) and Kalpataru ( Vy. p.
 67 ) and is almost the same as Yāj.
 II.
 12 ).

 Kātyāyana himself is named in & verse that is cited from Kātyāyana by Par.
 M.57?